Diverse Video Captioning Through Latent Variable Expansion: Experiments

-Table 4 shows the diversity comparison between our DCM and our reimplemented DVC~\cite{shen2017weakly} on the test set of MSR-VTT using the method of ~\cite{shen2017weakly} (LSA-based method) and DCE.
-We observe that our DCM outperforms DVC on both metrics (the LSA score reported in~\cite{shen2017weakly} is 0.501, and we also surpass it).
+We also compare our method with DVC~\cite{shen2017weakly} and AG-CVAE~\cite{wang2017diverse} on the test set of MSR-VTT in Table V. AG-CVAE proposes a simple novel conditioning mechanism with an additive Gaussian prior to structure the latent space in a way that can directly reflect object co-occurrence.
+We observe that our DCM achieves the best performance in terms of DCE (the LSA score reported in~\cite{shen2017weakly} is 0.501, and we also surpass it (Ours is 0.53)).
 In addition, observing the fact that some of the expressions generated by our model do not even appear in the reference sentences, we believe that it reflects the potential of our model to enrich the annotation sentences in the database, which is of great significance.